SpiritIT/timezonecomplete/README.md

 Option 1:
 ```
 // browserify will pick these up.
 You may need to set the 'extensions' option of browserify to include .json files
+// NOTE in TypeScript, also use 'const' NOT 'import'!
 const northamerica = require('tzdata-northamerica');
 const etcetera = require('tzdata-etcetera');
 const tc = require('timezonecomplete');